fernandoklurfan/OfficeDocs-SkypeForBusiness/Skype/SfbHybrid/hybrid/move-users-between-on-premises-and-cloud.md

 If users are configured for enterprise voice in on premises, you need to coordinate updating their voice configuration when you move them to online.
 Alternatively, you could migrate them without telephony capabilities.

-- You can update a user’s telephony provider to use a [Microsoft Calling Plan](/microsoftteams/calling-plans-for-office-365).
+- You can update a user's telephony provider to use a [Microsoft Calling Plan](/microsoftteams/calling-plans-for-office-365).
 This is an option whether users will use Teams or Skype for Business clients.
 - You can continue to use your on-premises PSTN provider:
   - Voice users who will use Teams must be configured for [Direct Routing](/microsoftteams/direct-routing-plan).
 Direct Routing is only available after the user is moved from on premises to online.